We are using less cash, but this doesn’t mean we are spending less; we are just not paying for many of our purchases with physical money.

 Individuals with low or poor credit scores, ex-pats, international students, temporary or migrant workers or those who are new to the UK can often experience problems when they first want to open a banking account.

-Here at Suits Me, we strongly believe in financial inclusion, which is why we offer an affordable banking solution available to everyone, regardless of their personal circumstances or financial position.
+Here at Suits Me®, we strongly believe in financial inclusion, which is why we offer an affordable banking-like solution available to everyone, regardless of their personal circumstances or financial position.

 We offer a contactless Mastercard® debit card with a prepaid account.
 We offer a lot of the same features as a standing banking account – minus the overdraft facility.